RunestoneInteractive/BookServer/docs/dev_toctree.rst

 Introduction
 ============
 The bookserver is the student-facing web app for Runestone.

-  - History: it was ported from web2py
-  - Design goals: modern, fast, well-architected
+It was ported from the :ref:`Runestone server <runestone server docs>`.
+At this time, the bookserver contains all functions from the old web2py's ``models/ajax.py``, but doesn't (yet) provide student-facing admin pages.
+TODO: more discussion on the porting process.

     - Use a modern, high-performance web framework (FastAPI).
 Compare to other options and explain why this.
     - async approach